 Of course, one way to prevent people infected with COVID-19 from needing intensive care in the first place is to find effective drug treatments for the disease.
 This is where ongoing work by a team led by CCAIM’s Co-Director, Andres Floto, a Professor of Respiratory Biology at the University of Cambridge, comes in.
-His team is exploring a combination of structural and dynamic modelling approaches to predict new drug targets against SARS-CoV-2.
+Bridget Bannerman in his team is exploring a combination of structural and dynamic modelling approaches to predict new drug targets against SARS-CoV-2.
 This methodology involves the analysis of a metabolic model that integrates the cell metabolism of various cells of humans infected with coronavirus.

 The model is providing an in-silico comparison of the biochemical demands of the virus versus the infected host cells.
 The team is now expanding the model to predict the effect of various treatment regimens for COVID-19, aiming to find the best drug optimisation strategies against the virus.

 The more we can learn about the fundamental biology and interactions of SARS-CoV-2, the more powerful this sort of drug discovery work becomes.
 Which brings us to CCAIM team member Dr Sarah Teichmann, and her colleagues at the Wellcome Sanger Institute and Human Cell Atlas (HCA) Lung Biological Network.